Yangseungchan/DataStructure/List/CursorList/README.md

 # 1. Introduction

-## A. Is 'LinkedList' complete Datastructure?
+## A. Is LinkedList complete Datastructure?

 I introduced you the **LinkedList** previously.
 However, **LinkedList** has one somehow dissatisfying defect.

 <br/>

 > Whenever **LinkedList** tries to insert or delete data, it requires **dynamic allocation** or **releasing allocated data**.
 Its cost is too expensive.